 I have been a life long cyclist, which started at the age of 4.
 Since 1984 my life has revolved completely around the cycling industry which will probably never change.
 I raced amateur for 15 seasons which ended in 1999.
 Racing and logging all the miles over the years gave me the most insight into frame performance and how frame geometry is critical for every frame especially racing frames.
 While most racers were running generic road geometry’s, I was racing a specialized geometry frame set.
 This gave me a easier time during the majority of races I was in due to the frames ability to hold a steady, stable tight arc while cornering. many times I found myself 15 or more riders back and after a single corner in the front or one of the first 3 riders, simply due to the fact the bike could hold a tighter corner at higher speeds with little effort on my part.
 The frame I built was built after discussing it at length with my predecessor Tim Paterek.
 I had to mull it over for a few days deciding whether to go with a traditional road geometry or a criterium geometry.
-My decision ultimately came to that of the crit frame since the vast majority of racing was criteriums I went the route of that geometry.
+My decision ultimately came to that of the criterium frame geometry since the vast majority of racing I was doing were criteriums.

-I began servicing bikes in 1984, built my first wheel in 1985, and I have been working professionally in the industry since 1989.
+I began servicing bikes and wheel building in 1984 when I became immersed in the sport and I have been working professionally in the industry since 1989.
 I got my introduction to frame building in 1985 when I met my predecessor Tim Paterek.
 I started hanging out in his shop where Tim soon put me to work on little projects helping him around the shop.
 In 1989 I built my first frame with Tim, which I still own today and was the frame I raced and trained on for 10 years.
 It is on its 4th and final paint job after I restored it to its original braze-on configuration it had in the early 90s.
 It had three top tube cable housing guides (traditional Italian type) when it was first made because I did not like the way Tim did his early through the top tube guide.
 I installed a stainless steel tube as a through the top tube guide in 1992. these have been my signature way to do guides ever since.
 I leave the brass top tube guides to the amateur builders.